 top of page

-ZOMBIES WERE ONCE VAMPIRES
+ZOMBIES WERE ONCE VAMPIRES!

 In Book One, both Chris and Matt demand the infected aren't 'zombies' because they are not dead.
 This is a common perception.

-Screaming Woman.jpg
+Screaming Woman

-The History of Zombies
+History of the Vampire—the Folklore Root of Zombies

 The zombie apocalypse genre begins with Romero’s Night of the Living Dead (1968).
 The American media connected the Haitian word ‘zombie’ (Haitian French: zombi; Haitian Creole: zonbi) to Romero’s living dead.
 Romero, though, called them ‘ghouls.’

 Neither the movies nor the creator of the movies used the z-word.
 Indeed, the genre to this day has gone to strange lengths to avoid using the z-word in dialogue.
 At a time when the audience would call the living dead ‘zombies,’ the characters use words such as ‘walkers’ (The Walking Dead).
 Years ago, I read a critique of Mira Grant’s Newsflesh Trilogy, stating “finally!” because the characters used a term referring to Romero for the zoms, but still did not use the actual z-word.
-There’s a thing in the genre about avoiding the z-word.
+There’s a thing in the genre about avoiding this word.

 In 2002, a new antagonist was born in the British film 28 Days Later.
 These were alive and virally infected with Rage.
 They ran.
 They were hyper-strong and violent.
 Immediately, the media slapped “zombie” onto this, and did so against the wishes of the living dead fans.
 It is a controversy within the community about if the alive infected can be called “zombies.”